RcDevRIL/MyFlutterStudies/README.md

 To start build-install-run process, execute this command:

-`flutter run`
+`flutter run -d "web server"`

 This will install the app on the connected device and run it.

+*(I used `-d chrome` most of the time.)*

 _If you have a real device, just plug it to the computer using your USB cable.
-The Flutter plugin should notice the device and will automatically add it on the list._
+The Flutter plugin should notice the device and will automatically add it on the list.
+Select the device, then launch flutter run command without any flags!_

-To start building the release .apk file, consider using this command:
+To start building the release version of the website, consider using this command:

-`flutter build apk --release --split-per-abi`
+`flutter build web --release`

-This command will output several apks in the `/build/app/outputs/apk/release/` folder of your local repository.
-Choose the one that better fits your device architecture.
+This command will output in the `/build/web/` folder of your local repository.
 ## Run Unit Tests

 _This paragraph explain how to trigger tests written in the **[test]** folder of this repository._